Assistant to the Director and Financial Manager

 Anthony has professional and research experience working in international education contexts.
 As an undergraduate student, he researched youth civic engagement and the work of community-based organizations in a township of Durban, South Africa.
 He was a 2018-2020 Fulbright grantee at a federal university in Brazil.
 He is currently a doctoral student at NYU Steinhardt studying international education.
 His research interests focus on education development and civic and community engagement in higher education.
 He received a B.A. from Gettysburg College in 2017 and an MS.Ed from the University of Pennsylvania Graduate School of Education in 2021.
 Anthony grew up on a family farm in Western Pennsylvania.

-Madeline is the founding director of the Transform Mid-Atlantic with twenty-five years of experience in cross-cultural programming and service-learning, both K-12 and higher education.
+Madeline is the founding director of the Transform Mid-Atlantic with 25 years of experience in cross-cultural programming and service-learning, both K-12 and higher education.
 She has traveled extensively, living, working, and volunteering for extended periods of time in Japan, Haiti, the Philippines, Nicaragua, and New Zealand.
 While teaching and working at the Maryland State Department of Education, she received several fellowships, including two Fulbrights to India and South Africa, and others to Kyrgyzstan and Ecuador.
 She has consulted domestically and internationally.
 Her B.A. and M.A. are from Gettysburg and Hood College, respectively.